sidekiq-cron/sidekiq-cron/README.md

 )
 # INFO: Cron Jobs - add job with name Hard worker - every 5min in the namespace Foo

-# Without specifing the namespace, Sidekiq::Cron use the `default` one, therefore `count` return 0.
+# Without specifying the namespace, Sidekiq::Cron use the `default` one, therefore `count` return 0.
 Sidekiq::Cron::Job.count
 #=> 0